pyOpenSci/pyopensci.github.io/_posts/2024-05-28-pyos-newsletter-june-2024.md

 ## <i class="fa-solid fa-hand-holding-heart"></i> Python packages for everyone!
+pyOpenSci's [Open Peer Review process](https://www.pyopensci.org/about-peer-review/index.html) is experiencing an [unprecedented number of Python package submissions](https://github.com/pyOpenSci/software-submission/issues!
+We're excited to see so many wonderful packages that are helping scientists help make the world a better place being submitted for review.
+Our open peer review process facilitates scientists getting credit and recognition for the work they’ve invested in developing scientific Python tools.
+The peer review process also supports scientists in finding vetted and maintained software, which drives their open science workflows.

+You can submit your package for review (or pre-submission inquiry to determine if it's in scope) by [submitting an issue](https://github.com/pyOpenSci/software-submission/issues/new/choose) to [our software-submission repository](https://github.com/pyOpenSci/software-submission).
+And because all of our reviews are open, [you can see our review process in action](https://github.com/pyOpenSci/software-submission).

+We're also accepting applications for [package reviewers](https://docs.google.com/forms/d/e/1FAIpQLSeVf-L_1-jYeO84OvEE8UemEoCmIiD5ddP_aO8S90vb7srADQ/viewform).
+We welcome reviewers from a diversity of background and with varying levels of Python technical expertise.

+Some of the basic things that we look for in a review include:
+* Familiarity with using the Python programming language.
+* Ability to evaluate a Python package for usability and documentation quality.
+* Ability to provide a technical review of Python package structure and code quality / approach to solving the problems that the package seeks to address.

+We like to have a mix of technical and usability focus in our reviews so it’s ok if you don’t have all of the above skills!

 ## <i class="fa-solid fa-bullhorn"></i> Get involved with pyOpenSci: call for editors
 <figure>